To understand what an e way bill is, who should generate it and its validity, read our article on e way bill GST.

-The caveat here is that if the goods are being transported to a consignee for a distance of ten kilometers or less, within the same State or Union territory as the place of business of the transporter, the details of conveyance need not be updated in the e-way bill.
+The caveat here is that if the goods are being transported to a consignee for a distance of fifty kilometres or less, within the same State or Union territory as the place of business of the transporter, the details of conveyance need not be updated in the e-way bill.

 Where a transporter is moving more than one consignment in one conveyance, he must indicate the serial number of e-way bills for each consignment electronically on the common portal.
 A consolidated e-way bill in Form GST EWB-02 must be generated before the movement of goods.

-Where an e-way bill is generated but goods are not transported or are not transported as per the e-way bill, the e-way bill may be canceled within 24 hours.
-This can be done directly or via a facilitation center which will be notified by the Commissioner.
+Where an e-way bill is generated but goods are not transported or are not transported as per the e-way bill, the e-way bill may be cancelled within 24 hours.
+This can be done directly or via a facilitation centre which will be notified by the Commissioner.

 Note: An e-way bill cannot be cancelled if it has been verified in transit where the mode of conveyance has changed.